SwissDataScienceCenter/renku-design-docs/README.md

 ## How to submit an RFC

-- Copy the `rfc-template.md` file and name it like `0000-my-feature.md` (with an incrementing number and appropriate title)
+- Copy the `rfc-template.md` file and name it like `0000-my-feature.md` (with an incrementing number and appropriate title).
+Make a subdirectory in the `design/` directory for your RFC.

 - Fill in the copied template with design details, taking care to address the motivations, impact and design criteria/limitations